 Begin Child Therapy in St. Louis, MO

 Your child doesn't have to feel out-of-control forever.
 They can gain skills to handle their emotions and behaviors and experience the happiness of childhood.
-Play therapy in our Ballwin, MO counseling clinic, we can help.
+Our Ballwin, MO counseling clinic, can help.
 We can also chat via telehealth for online therapy in Missouri and online therapy in Illinois.
 Truly, anywhere in the state!
 If you're a Chicago resident, we have in-person therapy available in Chicago, too!
 Taking this first step is a big deal, so you are already making great progress!
 Just follow these simple steps and we will get started.